-When I found out that my son is allergic to shellfish, I knew that my days of enjoying my favorite food – shrimp – were over.
+When I found out that my son is allergic to shellfish, I knew that my days of enjoying my favorite food – shrimp pasta – were over.
 It’s an indulgence for me to enjoy the sweet, succulent crustacean when dining without my son.

 Shrimp are incredibly easy to cook…but they are also incredibly easy to OVER-cook.
-You only need to keep them in the skillet for a couple of minutes on each side and they need very salt.
+You only need to keep them in the skillet for a couple of minutes on each side and they need very little salt.
 Depending on the size they take just 4 minutes or so to cook through completely, but you want to make sure that they are completed cooked all the way through.
 Raw shrimp is a no-no.

 Their sweetness really comes out in the cooking process and that’s why they pair so well with this sauce.
 It’s an easy sauce, and one that I absolutely love making because it has my secret ingredient – apple juice. now, typically a sauce like this would call for white wine but I don’t drink wine and I don’t even keep it in my house for cooking with.
 Just not a fan.
-However if you do have some on hand you could easily swap out the wine for the apple juice.
+However if you do have some on hand you could easily swap out the wine for the apple juice if you like.

 Garlic Shrimp & Tomato Spaghetti